billpwchan/futu_algo/README.md

 ## Highlights

-- **Supported Platforms and Markets**: Futu_algo is a algorithmtic trading solution developed based on FutuOpenD and FutuOpenAPI.
+- **Supported Platforms and Markets**: Futu_algo is a algorithmic trading solution developed based on FutuOpenD and FutuOpenAPI.
 Fully support FutuNiuNiu and FutuMooMoo users in Hong Kong stock market. *(More market support is coming soon)*
 - **Historical K-Line Data**: Allow users to automatically downloading historical data for your interested stocks into